Kemono72/Truck-Route-Optimizer/README.md

 ## 🔍 What It Does

-- Models a **25x25 city grid** with delivery zones, roads, and obstructions
+- Models a **25x25 city grid** with delivery zones, roads and obstructions
 - Dynamically assigns packages to trucks based on:
   - **Weight and capacity constraints**
   - **Shortest path to destination**